RustyKnight/NotSolitaire/README.md

 <img src="Screenshot.png">

-This is **NOT** a full implementation and I've deliberatly left some parts incomplere, the intention is to provide a learning jumping off point.
+This is **NOT** a full implementation and I've deliberatly left some parts incomplete, the intention is to provide a learning jumping off point.

 * Support for double clicking the ACE "waste" card so it will automatically is added to the suit pile
 * Support for drag and drop, including multiple card stack